lcrocker/ojpoker/README.md

-deno # ojpoker | Updated: September 17, 2024
+# ojpoker | Updated: September 20, 2024

 This is code for the `OneJoker` project, aiming to create libraries for handling playing cards and card games in general, and more spcifically poker and its many variants.

-I wrote to provide some advantages over other libraries you may encounter on the net:
+I wrote it to provide some advantages over other libraries you may encounter on the net:

 - Completeness: Card-handling code covers things that others don't like